-Plan Name FY 2023 STI Plan Performance Measures The performance measures considered in the determination of the FY 2023 STI remuneration are detailed below.
-The FY 2023 STI performance remuneration is weighted 100% towards Group wide performance metrics reflecting the "one team" approach at Ramelius.
-The performance cases considered elative to the Budget with Threshold, Target and Stretcl Safety The Total Reportable Injury Frequency Rate ( TRIFR ) measures the rate of restricted work injuries ( RWIs ) and lost time injuries ( LTIs ) that occur per million hours worked.
+Performance Measure Discretion Applied Participants All employees.
+Non-Executive Directors cannot participate.
+Performance Period One-year performan One-year performance period beginning 1 July 2022 and ending 30 June 2023.
+Award Value Award value is equal I to a percentage of the I Executive KMP's FAR as shown in table 18 in section 5 of this Remuneration Report.
+Testing Date Incentive payments a 30 June 2023. are determined in line wi ith the approval of the Financial Statements for the end of the performance period, being Other Terms and Conditions • No loss of life at an 1 0 must be passed, these are: nmunity related breach.
+Performance Measures The performance measures considered in the determination of the FY 2023 STI remuneration are detailed below.
+The FY 2023 STI performance remuneration is weighted 100% towards Group wide performance metrics reflecting the 'one team' approach at Ramelius.
+The performance is measured relative to the Budget with Threshold, Target and Stretch cases considered.
+Sustainability Safety The Total Reportable Injury Frequency Rate (TRIFR) measures the rate of restricted work injuries (RWIs) and lost time injuries (LTIs) that occur per million hours worked.
 Safety is key to our licence to operate and our operational performance.
-Sustainability ESG Environment, Safety, and Governance ( ESG ) targets and actions.
+ESG Environment, Safety, and Governance (ESG) targets and actions.
 Ramelius strives to be a good corporate citizen and support the communities in which we operate.
 Doing so supports our current and future licence to operate which impacts the operational performance of our business.
-Production Gold production Gold production is directly linked to the financial returns we generate for our shareholders.
+Production Gold Production Gold production is directly linked to the financial returns we generate for our shareholders.
 Financial AISC All-in sustaining cost (AISC) is an industry accepted measure of how much each ounce of gold costs to produce.
 Disciplined cost control and efficient use of capital is critical to maintaining control over costs.
 NPAT Net Profit After Tax (NPAT) is a measure of the financial returns we generate for our shareholders Growth Discovery/ Reserve addition Discovery / Reserve addition to our Mine Plan is vital to the continued operational and financial performance of our business including discovery, Reserve additions, and mergers and acquisitions.

-Table 20: Outcome for the FY 2023 short-term at-risk remuneration, to be paid in FY 2024
+Table 24: Outcome for the FY 2023 Short-Term At-Risk Remuneration, to be Paid in FY 2024

-Perform Annual KPI Weighting Threshold Target Stretch Performance Outcome Sustainability Safety (TRIFR) 20% 92.5% 85% 70% Threshold Sustainability ESG 10% 50% 70% 90% Target / Stretch Production Gold production 20% 100% 102.5% 107.5% Not achieved Financial AISC 20% 100% 95% 90% Threshold Financial NPAT 10% 110% 120% 130% Stretch Growth Discovery / Reserve addition 20% Replacement 1 Year 2 Years Threshold (discretion)
+Performance Measures Annual KPI 1 Weighting Threshold Target Stretch Performance Outcome C Safety (TRIFR) 20% 92.5% 85% 70% Threshold Sustainability ESG 10% 50% 70% 90% Target / Stretch 2 Production Gold production 20% 100% 102.5% 107.5% Not achieved Financial AISC 20% 100% 95% 90% Threshold rinanciai NPAT 10% 110% 120% 130% Stretch Growth Discovery / Reserve addition 20% Replacement 1 Year 2 Years Threshold (discretion)

-The performance measure percentages for threshold, target and stretch categories in the table above are relative to the Board approved budgets or Mine Plan.
-Actual performance achieved was between the Target and Stretch measures.
+1 The performance measure percentages for threshold, target and stretch categories in the table above are relative to the Board approved budgets or Mine Plan.

+2 Actual performance achieved was between the Target and Stretch measures.
 The outcome for this KPI has been pro-rated based on the actual performance achieved.